 Internet search engine or web search engine is software designed to carry out web searches on the World Wide Web in a systematic manner for specific information as per requirement.
-These search results are presented in sequence and referred to as search engine results pages (SERPs).
+These search results are presented in a sequence and referred to as search engine results pages (SERPs).
 The information returned by the web search is a combination of web pages, infographics, images, videos, articles, and research papers, among others.
 Search engine data is available on databases or in open directories.
 These search engines maintain real-time information by running an algorithm on a web crawler.

-Open source search engines are other essential types of systems that have different designs and goals than commercial search engines.
+Open source web search engines are other essential types of systems that have different designs and goals than commercial search engines.
 There are primarily three types of systems based on particular interest such as Lemur, Lucene, and Galago.
 Lucene is a Java-based search engine that has been used for a wide range of commercial applications.
 Information retrieval techniques that are used are relatively simple.
-Lemur is an open source toolkit including Indri C++-based search engine.
+Lemur is an open-source toolkit including Indri C++-based search engine.
 It is primarily being used by information retrieval researchers in order to compare advanced search methods.
 Galago is a Java-based search engine, based on Lemur and Indri projects.

 Yahoo!: Yahoo! search engine uses link analysis tools in order to determine page relevancy; however, content is important in deciding search relevance.